 Just how many iterations of sketching and brainstorming will this take before we start drafting?
 Hard to say.
 How quickly do you make decisions?
 Do you want to show your plans to others in your family?
 Will their input alter your direction of travel?
 How often will you change your mind?
 Hard to say where your particular path will go… and therefore how long it will take.
 Know this… our job is to help you get there as soon as possible, without rushing.

-If the budget you had imagined, and the SWAG for the proposed plan, are too far apart, it’s time to redefine your priorities and scale back the plan to something within your budget.
+If the budget you had imagined, and the GFE for the proposed plan, are too far apart, it’s time to redefine your priorities and scale back the plan to something within your budget.
 Or, perhaps, increase the proposed budget.

-If you’re seeking financing for this remodel, this is also a good time to take the preliminary drawings and SWAG to your banker for pre-qualification.
+If you’re seeking financing for this remodel, this is also a good time to take the preliminary drawings and GFE to your banker for pre-qualification.
 Eventually they will want to see a finished set of signed working drawings and a builders’ signed contract, but you might be able to get some questions answered now, depending upon the type of loan you are pursuing.
 (Here’s a primer on how most of our clients finance their projects.)

 Assuming that you decide to continue down the design path, we then complete the preliminary drafting.
 This includes very little detail… just the floor plan and elevation views, a cross section, and sometimes a site plan.
 At this point in the process you should spend a lot of time with the drawings to think about whether we have left something out, and to make sure it’s the project you have in mind.